AFRICA

 The merger is either declared as unproblematic, approved with conditions/commitments or prohibited.

-The secretariat will provide the parties with the statement of objections within a few weeks/months after initiating phase II.
+The Secretariat will provide the parties with the statement of objections within a few weeks/months after initiating phase II.
 There is no standardized timeline.

-The investigation is likely to involve detailed market surveys, potentially an economic analysis and possibly negotiation of commitments that may eliminate the concerns that the secretariat may have regarding anti-competitive effects of the merger.
+The investigation is likely to involve detailed market surveys, potentially an economic analysis and possibly negotiation of commitments that may eliminate the concerns that the Secretariat may have regarding anti-competitive effects of the merger.

 In phase II cases, the decision not to oppose, approve with commitments or prohibit the merger will be taken by ComCo.